Shaif-Alam/Tic-Tac-Toe/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+# Features
+Real-Time Gameplay: Play with a friend with instant feedback on each move.
+Winner Announcement: A pop-up modal displays the winning player and closes automatically after 3 seconds.
+Responsive Design: Built with Angular Material to adapt seamlessly to different screen sizes.
+Customizable Styles: Easily update the look with custom CSS and Angular Material's flexible styling options.

+# Technologies Used
+Angular CLI for project setup and management.
+Angular Material for UI components and layout.
+TypeScript for building structured, maintainable code.
+Game